US airstrike targets Islamic State member in Afghanistan

 Based on a preliminary assessment, U.S. officials believe the suicide vest used in the attack, which killed at least 169 Afghans in addition to the 13 Americans, carried about 25 pounds of explosives and was loaded with shrapnel, a U.S. official said Friday.
 A suicide bomb typically carries five to 10 pounds of explosives, said the official, who spoke on condition of anonymity to discuss preliminary assessments of the bombing.

-“We have options there right now” to enable whatever retaliatory action may be ordered, Taylor said.

-Beyond the prospect of a one-time retaliatory strike to answer Thursday’s suicide bombing, Biden faces the problem of containing over the longer term an array of potential extremist threats based in Afghanistan.
+Biden still faces the problem over the longer term of containing an array of potential extremist threats based in Afghanistan, which will be harder with fewer U.S. intelligence assets and no military presence in the nation.

 In an Oval Office appearance Friday, Biden again expressed his condolences to victims of the attack.
 The return home of U.S. military members’ remains in coming days will provide painful and poignant reminders not just of the devastation at the Kabul airport but also of the costly way the war is ending.
 More than 2,400 U.S. service members died in the war and tens of thousands were injured over the past two decades.